-This how we can help.
+This is how we can help.

 Services are available to assist students with their learning needs for a successful learning, living, and work experience.

-Meadowlark Tutorials provides remedial (to fix or make better) services help a person to recognize and develop his/her own learning styles.
+Meadowlark Tutorials provides remedial (to fix or make better) services to help a person recognize and develop his/her own learning styles.
 Skills and techniques are taught and allowed to develop at a comfortable pace and with greater clarity.

 "Through regular tutorials with Philip of Meadowlark Tutorials, my son has become a motivated, independent, confident learner.
 He has learned a myriad of strategies which he uses to compensate for his learning disabilities and is achieving a solid B+ average.
 I, myself am a teacher and frequently refer Phil's services for my students."
 R. Piche - teacher